saleor/saleor-docs/docs/dashboard/using-saleor.md

 - [Orders](dashboard/orders.md): A full view of current and past orders
 - [Customers](dashboard/customers.md): Your customer database, with specific details for each buyer
 - [Discounts](dashboard/discounts/sales.md): Give your customers great sales offers or discount vouchers
-- [Apps](dashboard/apps.md): Install and manage all the apps
+- [Apps](dashboard/apps.md): Install and manage external applications and integration
 - [Translations](dashboard/translations.md): Translate dynamic content in your Saleor store
 - [Configuration](dashboard/configuration/intro.mdx): Manage all the administration elements of your dashboard and processes like tax automation and shipping

 Most sections of the dashboard consist of two types of views:

-* List of records - This view displays a list of existing records in Saleor.
+- List of records - This view displays a list of existing records in Saleor.
 Some of these views allow you to filter the records or manage the column settings.
 Most of the views also allow you to set the number of list items displayed on the page (number of rows).
 Most of the list views are equipped with a search bar.
 You can search by different elements, depending on the page (list) you are browsing.

-* Record details - This view is displayed when you select one of the records on the list view.
+- Record details - This view is displayed when you select one of the records on the list view.
 This page provides more details on the selected record.

 ## How to